Drive Safely This Fall with These Helpful Tips

 Winter probably comes to mind when you think of the most dangerous time of the year to drive.
 But fall also presents certain hazards as the season’s first rains, fog, and morning frost appear.
 To stay safe, you need to adjust your driving habits.
 Turn on your headlights in bad weather, slow down, and keep a safe following distance.

 Fall is also a good time to prep your car for winter.
 Make sure your tires are fit for the snow, your wipers are up to the task, and your fluids are all good.
 You'll also probably have to put air in your tires on the first cool morning.
 If you drive without enough air in your tires, the tire will make additional contact with the ground, causing extra friction, and potentially a blowout.
-Six hundred and twenty-two people died from tire-related incidents in 2021.
+Five hundred sixty-two people died from tire-related incidents in 2022.

 How to Handle Less Sunlight